 In the UK there are a growing number of leading companies that see the benefits of paying living wages and that have incorporated the living wage into their procurement policies.
 MANY EMPLOYERS NEED TO BE CONVINCED that the living wage has "something in it for them."
 In the UK there are a growing number of leading companies that see the benefits of paying living wages and that have incorporated the living wage into their procurement policies.
-40 They include HSBC Bank, Morgan Stanley, Lehman Brothers, City Group, Deutsche Bank, Royal Bank of Scotland, KPMG, Price Waterhouse Coopers, Lovells, Credit Swisse, and Macquerie.
+They include HSBC Bank, Morgan Stanley, Lehman Brothers, City Group, Deutsche Bank, Royal Bank of Scotland, KPMG, Price Waterhouse Coopers, Lovells, Credit Swisse, and Macquerie.
 Public sector organizations involved include the Greater London Authority, four East London health trusts, Queen Mary University, the London School of Economics, and the School of Oriental and African Studies.
 Cleaners working for London's Underground subway system also just won a living wage agreement, after having to take strike action.
 A growing group of non-profit organizations have also adopted living wage policies, including Big Issue, Child Poverty Action Group, ACEVO, Institute for Public Policy Research, and Westway Development Trust.
-Multinational property developer Westfield has pledged that the White City Shopping Centre in West London will become the first living wage retail development.41 London Citizens (the citizens' group that has led the campaign for a living wage in London) has also secured a commitment by the Olympic Delivery Authority to implement fair employment practices, including the London living wage, for the 2012 Olympics.
-42 the Greater London Authority (£7.45 or approximately \$14.14 in July 2008); eligible for 20 days' paid holiday, plus statutory holidays; eligible for 10 days full sick pay per year; and allowed free and unfettered access to a trade union.
-43 A study has calculated that as of December 2007 the Living Wage Campaign had won pay raises for an estimated 5,800 workers, amounting to an estimated total gain of £19,438,500 (approximately \$40 million Canadian).
-44 In some cases, like Queen Mary University, the employer has agreed not only to introduce living wage policies for the contract cleaning staff, but also to bring the cleaning service in-house with the same terms and conditions as regular employees.
+Multinational property developer Westfield has pledged that the White City Shopping Centre in West London will become the first living wage retail development.
+London Citizens (the citizens' group that has led the campaign for a living wage in London) has also secured a commitment by the Olympic Delivery Authority to implement fair employment practices, including the London living wage, for the 2012 Olympics.

+While the exact terms differ from employer to employer, all have signed a basic "Charter for Socially Responsible Contracting," which stipulates that all staff, including contract staff are: paid no less than a living wage as set annually by the Greater London Authority (£7.45 or approximately \$14.14 in July 2008); eligible for 20 days' paid holiday, plus statutory holidays; eligible for 10 days full sick pay per year; and allowed free and unfettered access to a trade union.
+A study has calculated that as of December 2007 the Living Wage Campaign had won pay raises for an estimated 5,800 workers, amounting to an estimated total gain of £19,438,500 (approximately \$40 million Canadian).
+In some cases, like Queen Mary University, the employer has agreed not only to introduce living wage policies for the contract cleaning staff, but also to bring the cleaning service in-house with the same terms and conditions as regular employees.